LeonZamel/rust-ray-tracer/readme.md

 Extensions to the book:
 - Shadows / directional light
 - Multiple light sources
+- K-d Tree for space division and faster ray intersection checks
 - Triangles and meshes (WIP, currently not optimized)
 - Reading .obj files (only subset of specification supported)
-- K-d Tree for space division and faster ray intersection checks
 - Multiprocessing
 - Dynamic resampling of pixels with high variance color values
+- Bounding boxes for intersection-test speedup

 Note that not all formulas for calculating brightness, reflection, etc. are necessarily "correct" or standard practice.
 They are a mixture of what is efficient (enough), looks good, and seemed plausible.